Flea Flicker NetFilter: Network Evasion Toolkit

 Real-World Scenario

-Objective: Enumerate SMB shares on corporate network with IDS deployed.
+Objective: enumerate SMB shares on a corporate network with IDS deployed.

 Without Flea Flicker: